singhpranshu72/Software-Defect-Prediction/README.md

 After getting different results from these techniques, we combine them through Logistic Regression and get the final output.

-We use different open source datasets from NASA Promise Data Repository to perform this comparative study.
+We use different open source datasets from the NASA Promise Data Repository to perform this comparative study.